 9. Identify The Fruits And Vegetables With The Highest Pesticide Load

-Although there is no way to exactly determine the pesticide load in fruits and vegetables without using state of the art equipment, you can still identify those that pose a higher risk of pesticide residue.
+Although there is no way to exactly determine the pesticide load in fruits and vegetables without using state of the art equipment, you can still identify those that pose a higher danger of pesticide residue according to many risk assessment studies.

 Check out the the Dirty Dozen & Clean Fifteen.